nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 ![Safe Delete](../../images/ipfabric-safe-delete.png)

-An example object that's been modified by SSoT App and tagged as `ssot-safe-delete` and `ssot-synced-from-ipfabric`.
+An example object that's been modified by SSoT App and tagged as `ssot-safe-delete` and `ssot_last_synchronized`.
 Notice the Status and child object, IPAddress has also changed to Deprecated and, it's status changed and tagged as well.

 ![Safe Delete Address](../../images/ipfabric-safe-delete-ipaddress.png)